Hello, everyone! Welcome to the Restorative Health Solutions blog!

 - For many patients, supplementing is the fastest and easiest way to boost iron in the short-term while incorporating it into your life for the long-term.
 When supplementing, we find lower dosages work great when given with co-factors such as vitamin C, liver, and some acid to aid in absorption.
 These lower dosages help raise levels while preventing any side effects.

 If you have unexplained fatigue, depression, brain fog or any other symptom, take a look at some of your blood tests and see if you’ve had these tests done.
 These simple, inexpensive tests can be so helpful.
 Remember, it is always better to have several tests pointing towards the same diagnosis, rather than just 1.

 In closing, I do need to mention one very important point.

 Elevated iron can drive inflammation extremely potently!
 It is typically counter-indicated to take iron during times of inflammation or infection as it can feed the fires of destruction.
-Think of it like a 2 edged sword.
-When it is too low, there is no way to have healthy brain and energy function leaving patients with fatigue ad poor brain function.
-When it is high it drives inflammation.
+Think of it like a double-edged sword.
+When it is too low, there is no way to have healthy brain and energy function leaving patients with fatigue and poor brain function.
+When it is high, it drives inflammation.
 Getting it right is a fundamental piece to any health puzzle.

 At Restorative Health Solutions, we provide a unique approach to your health.
 We take on a personalized/individualized approach to each patient’s case.
 We pride ourselves on figuring out the “why” and are determined to find the underlying cause of dysfunction in our patients’ health and, therefore, help them heal.
 If you are interested in what functional medicine can do for you, please give us a call at 952-479-7801 for a free 15-minute phone consultation!